Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 - Take turns to suggest ideas.

 - Try to get as many ideas as you can, even if some don’t seem relevant.
+Aim for at least 8-10 ideas.

-4. Evaluate and choose
+4. Evaluate solutions and choose one

 - Cross off ideas you both agree won’t work.